themeda-devs/themeda-preproc/README.md

 This stage involves converting a ROI description from a GeoJSON file into a `shapely`-based representation with a Coordinate Reference System (CRS) of the Australian Albers (3577) projection.
 The GeoJSON files are stored within the `resources/roi` directory of this package, and the prepared ROI files are written to the `data/roi` directory.

+See `roi.py` in the package for details.

 ### Chiplet table preparation

 This stage involves creating a tabular representation of the metadata for each of the 'chiplet' representations, which are the final form of the data that are used in subsequent analyses.
 The set of chiplets, and hence the chiplet tables, depend on the ROI used and the padding size used in the chiplet formation.
 The resulting tables are stored in a parquet file within `data/chiplet_table/roi_${ROI_NAME}/pad_${PAD_SIZE_PIX}/`.

+See `chiplet_table.py` in the package for details.

 ### Acquisition